nus-cs2103-AY1718S2/addressbook-level4/collated/functional/amad-person.md

  */
 public class OrderInformation {
     public static final String MESSAGE_ORDER_INFORMATION_CONSTRAINTS =
-            "Order information should only contain alphanumeric characters and spaces, and it should not be blank";
+            "Order information should only contain alphanumeric characters and spaces, and it should not be blank.";

     public static final String ORDER_INFORMATION_VALIDATION_REGEX = "[\\p{Alnum}][\\p{Alnum} ]*";